 There is almost no end to the ways Wong Bok can be used.
-Its sweet flavour and crunchy texture make it perfect for use in a coleslaw, or as a change from shredded lettuce on a sandwich or hamburger.
-Shredded Wong Bok is also a key ingredient in dumplings and rolls.
-The famous Korean relish kimchi is made from Wong Bok pickled in salt, garlic and chilli.
+Its sweet flavour and crunchy texture makes it perfect for use in a coleslaw, or as a change from shredded lettuce on a sandwich or hamburger.
+Shredded Wong Bok is also a key ingredient in dumplings and steamed bao.
+Kimchi, a well-known Korean relish, is made from wong bok pickled in salt, garlic and chilli.
 It can also be boiled in a soup, braised in a casserole, or stir fried with other ingredients.
 The leaves can be used as wrappers for other foods during steaming.
 As it absorbs flavours during cooking, it is equally at home in a spicy meat dish or a delicately flavoured stir fry with fish or tofu.